mnmandahalf/goguma/README.md

 # yukkuri
-yukkuri devides koean sentence into token, and translates them into japanese
+yukkuri devides korean sentence into token, and translates them into japanese